SimoneTestino/SimoneTestino/content/ColivingLiguria/Poeple/Volunteers/Legal Constrains on Volunteers.md

 Tasks listed in [[Task Management]] that are currently planned or assigned to residents fall into two categories:

-1. **Informal Co-living Organisation**: Activities like [[Daily Apartment Cleaning]] and [[Daily Cooking]] that establish our daily routines as a small co-living community.
+1. **Informal Co-living Organisation**: Activities like daily apartment cleaning and daily cooking that establish our daily routines as a small co-living community.

 2. **Maintenance of the *Bene Comodato***: Tasks aimed at maintaining the property itself.
-These activities serve the property, not me personally, nor any of the [[Business Segments]].
+These activities serve the property, not me personally, nor any of the Business Segments.
 Should any of these segments materialise, individuals may be [hired](https://www.webcolf.com/risorse/notizie-su-lavoro-domestico-e-badanti/articoli-per-argomenti/349-contratto-di-comodato-e-convivenza.html) with comodatum as part or all of their compensation.

 Tasks that do not involve simple co-living organisation are directly related to the [obligations of the *comodatario*](https://www.brocardi.it/codice-civile/libro-quarto/titolo-iii/capo-xiv/art1804.html):